theoportlock/ghrprotscience/README.md

 **"Growth hormone receptor antagonists, GHA2 and GHA3, with dual activity against the human and mouse receptor"**

 It contains scripts used to extract, process, and analyze binding affinity predictions for Alphafold2-generated complexes involving human (HGHR) and mouse (MGHR) growth hormone receptors.
+Data for the complexes are avaiable upon request.

 ---